juan190199/ML-Zero-To-Hero/README.md

 # Machine Learning From Scratch

 ## About
 Python implementations from scratch of some of the fundamental Machine Learning models and algorithms.
-The purpose of this project is to present the inner workings of the algorithms in a transparent way
+The purpose of this project is to present the inner workings of the algorithms in a transparent way.

 ## Table of contents